VeronikaAas/VeronikaAas/README.md

 📚 Current Mission:

 I'm diving deeper into JavaScript and React, aiming to add more tools to my inventory.
-Yhe journey is long, but every step is a step closer to becoming a Front-End Hero!
+The journey is long, but every step is a step closer to becoming a Front-End Hero!

 🌸 Let's Connect!